Property Law Reform Panel

 The Property Law Section takes a keen interest in law reform and contributes to the Law Society’s submissions on property law reforms – this is a key part of our engagement with government, on behalf of the profession.
-The Section is establishing a dedicated Property Law Reform Panel to support this work, and is calling for applications from lawyers interested in serving on the Panel.
+The Section has established a dedicated Property Law Reform Panel to support this work.

-As property practitioners will know, there is a steady stream of legislative change impacting on their areas of practice and clients – and now there is an opportunity to get involved in the profession’s efforts to shape those reforms.
-The New Zealand Law Society and Property Law Section actively monitor and comment on proposed property law reforms, on behalf of the profession and in the public interest, and we’re looking for property lawyers interested in contributing to this work.
+As property practitioners will know, there is a steady stream of legislative change impacting on their areas of practice and clients.
+The New Zealand Law Society and Property Law Section actively monitor and comment on proposed property law reforms, on behalf of the profession and in the public interest.

-The Property Law Section is calling for applications from lawyers with expertise and experience in all areas of property law, to serve on a newly created Property Law Reform Panel.
-The Panel will support the Section’s and Law Society’s reputation for producing high quality, impartial and considered submissions on a wide range of issues affecting property law and practice.
+The Property Law Section has appointed lawyers with expertise and experience in all areas of property law, to serve on the Property Law Reform Panel.
+The Panel supports the Section’s and Law Society’s reputation for producing high quality, impartial and considered submissions on a wide range of issues affecting property law and practice.

 - Land Transfer Act/residential conveyancing